DrJessop/yoga-pose/app/Tutorial.md

 ### Required python modules

-The requirements file for all necessary Python modules can be found in in app/backend.
+The requirements file for all necessary Python modules can be found in the root folder as requirements.txt.

 To install, in terminal, run